+Dachshunds are excellent choices for a family pet.
+They’re friendly, lively and charming in their own way.
 If you’re all set on bringing home a Dachshund, the next step is to research.
-Though Dachshunds are friendly and inquisitive little dogs, they come with a hefty price tag.
-So how much do Dachshunds cost?
+And while Dachshunds are small dogs, they can come with a hefty price tag.

-The average price of Dachshunds on the AKC marketplace (reputable breeder) is $1,500 USD.
-However, the price of all Dachshunds range between $400 and $1,100.
-You can adopt one for $100 to $300 on sites like Adoptapet.com – even less at a local shelter.
+The average price of Dachshunds on the AKC marketplace is $1,500 USD from a reputable breeder.
+However, the price of all Dachshunds can range between $400 and $1,100.
+If that’s too expensive, you can adopt one for $100 to $300 on sites like Adoptapet.com.
+You may find one for even less at a local shelter.

-Like with most all dogs, the price of Dachshunds can vary quite a bit.
-But what causes some dogs to be priced much higher than others, despite the same breed?
-Let’s explore.
+Like with all dogs, the price of Dachshunds can vary quite a bit.
+However, there are many factors that can cause the wide range of Dachshund prices.
+So, why are some dogs much more expensive than others, despite being the same breed?

 RECOMMENDED: What Were Dachshunds Bred For?

 - The Hidden Costs of Owning a Dachshund

 As you may already know, the prices of a Dachshunds can range quite a bit.
 But why do some Doxies cost so much more than others?